PeerHeer/mc-list-utils/README.md

 # List Utilities for Minecraft 1.15+
 This datapack contains several functions that abstract dynamic operations on NBT lists.
 It is intended as a utility datapack that can be used in various creations.
 [The wiki](https://github.com/PeerHeer/mc-list-utils/wiki) contains most documentation on how to use the datapack.

+# How to use?
+Please see [the wiki](https://github.com/PeerHeer/mc-list-utils/wiki) for more information about using the datapack.

 # Operations
 - Deleting an arbitrary index
 - Deleting arbitrary data